Digital storytelling: Components

-The most important characteristics of a digital story are that it no longer conforms to the traditional conventions of storytelling because it is capable of combining still imagery, moving imagery, sound, and text, as well as being nonlinear and contain interactive features.
-The expressive capabilities of technology offer a broad base from which to integrate.
-It enhances the experience for both the author and audience and allows for greater interactivity.
+Digital stories can combine still images, moving images, sound, text and interactive features.
+Unlike traditional forms of storytelling, they may use nonlinear structures that allow audiences to interact with the content.
+These different forms of media provide creators with several ways to organise and present a narrative.
+Interactive features may also change how authors and audiences experience a story.

-With the arrival of new media devices like computers, digital cameras, recorders, smartphones, and software, individuals may share their digital stories via the Internet, on discs, podcasts, or other electronic media.
-Digital storytelling combines the art of storytelling with multimedia features such as photography, text, audio, voiceover, hypertext and video.
-Digital tools and software make it easy and convenient to create a digital story.
-Common software includes iMovie and Microsoft Photos for user-friendly options.
-There are other online options and free applications as well such as WeVideo.
+Digital stories can be created with computers, digital cameras, audio recorders, smartphones and editing software.
+They may include photographs, written text, audio, voice-over narration, hyperlinks and video.
+Finished stories can be shared through the internet, podcasts, discs and other electronic media.
+Programs such as iMovie, Microsoft Photos and WeVideo provide accessible tools for combining media and editing a digital story.

-Educators often identify the benefit of digital storytelling as the array of technical tools from which students may select for their creative expression.
-Learners set out to use these tools in new ways to make meaningful content.
-Students learn new software, choose images, edit video, make voice-over narration, add music, create title screens, and control flow and transitions.
-Additionally, there is opportunity to insert interactive features for "reader" participation.
-It is possible to click on imagery or text in order to choose what will happen next, cause an event to occur, or navigate to online content.
+In educational settings, students can select from a range of technical tools when creating digital stories.
+The production process may involve learning new software, selecting images, editing video, recording voice-over narration, adding music, creating title screens and controlling the sequence and transitions.
+Digital stories may also include interactive features that allow readers to participate.
+For example, users may click on images or text to choose what happens next, activate an event or access related online content.

 Additionally, distinctions may be drawn between Web 2.0 storytelling and that of digital storytelling.
 Web 2.0 storytelling is said to produce a network of connections via social networking, blogging, and YouTube that transcends beyond the traditional, singular flow of digital storytelling.
 It tends to "aggregate large amounts of microcontent and creatively select patterns out of an almost unfathomable volume of information," therefore the bounds of Web 2.0 storytelling are not necessarily clear.

 Another form of digital storytelling is the micromovie, which is "a very short exposition lasting from a few seconds to no more than 5 minutes in length.
 It allows the teller to combine personal writing, photographic images or video footage, narrative, sound effects, and music.
 Many people, regardless of skill level, are able to tell their stories through image and sound and share those stories with others."